1 Rebooting Your Future

 As a studious geek you might be tempted to believe that the world owes you something in return for all your geekiness.
 Unfortunately that’s not the case.

 At some point during or after your study, you might find yourself applying for a graduate job or graduate scheme.
 EVERYONE applying for these opportunities will have a degree or be rapidly on their way to getting one.
-So having a degree, even a really geeky one, isn’t going to set you apart much from your competition.
-Even having a first class degree may not distinguish you that much your competitors (Coughlan 2019a; Borrett 2019).
+So having a degree, even a really geeky one isn’t going to set you apart much from your competition.
+Even having a good first class degree may not distinguish you that much your competitors (Coughlan 2019a; Borrett 2019).
 Some employers would rather not know (or don’t care) what University you went to, so your education might not make you stand out as much as you might like anyway.
 (Agnew 2016; Garner 2015)

 What WILL distinguish you from your competitors is: